rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image6]

 For the neural network developed for this project, only the Gray Scale and Standardized functions resulted in significant improvements.
 It is is important to point out that Gray Scale alone is enough to hold satisfactory results, the use of Standardized only helped to improve around %1 the accuracy of our classifier.
 The use of Contrast, Brightness and Hue did not show any compelling improvement in our tests.
+Figure 5 shows a final pre-processed image.

+![alt text][image14]

 The code for this part is contained in the code cell of the second setp of the IPython notebook.